-We have not yet performed the procedures required by the National Audit Office (NAO) on the Whole of Government Accounts submission.
+The PCC and CC fall below the threshold required for full reporting to the National Audit Office (NAO) on the Whole of Government Accounts submission.

 We have no other matters to report.

 Independence

 Please refer to Section 9 for our update on Independence.
 We have no independence issues to bring to your attention.